llccd/RDPWrapOffsetFinder/README.md

 ## Usage

-For 32bit termsrv.dll, use 32bit version.
-And if it's 64bit termsrv.dll, use 64bit version.

 Pass the path of termsrv.dll as command line argument.
 If not provided, default to current system's termsrv.dll in System32 directory.

 ## Compile